hdigital/parlgov-web/docs/project-history.md

 required a login.

-In 2014, I conducted a major refactoring of the codebase and added the Bootstrap CSS framework, which led to a significantly more professional page layout.
+In 2014, I conducted a major refactoring of the codebase and added the Bootstrap CSS framework, which led to a significantly more professional website layout.

 Even in 2015, I knew that the web app needed significant refactoring.
 Newer Django versions depreciated some approaches that the code relied on, Python 3